carter-harris/angular-todo/README.md

 ***Objectives***:
 Create a todo app that can add todos, delete todos, and filter todos

-Techonolgies used (AnuglarJS and Bootstarp)
+Technologies used (AngularJS and Bootstrap)

 ### Requirements